conda-forge/quarto-feedstock/README.md

 mamba install python-quarto quarto
 ```

-It is possible to list all of the versions of `python-quarto` available on your platform with `conda`:
+It is possible to list all of the versions of `quarto` and `python-quarto` available on your platform with `conda`:

 ```
-conda search python-quarto --channel conda-forge
+conda search quarto --channel conda-forge conda search python-quarto --channel conda-forge
 ```

 or with `mamba`:

 ```
-mamba search python-quarto --channel conda-forge
+mamba search quarto --channel conda-forge mamba search python-quarto --channel conda-forge
 ```